Yandex Cloud

 • Deleting a table

-• Common errors when working with the Document API
+• Common errors when using the Document API

 • Monitoring metrics